Djnirds1984/Nexus-Router-OS/deployment.md

 # Nexus Router OS: Complete Deployment Guide (Ubuntu x64)

-Follow these steps to deploy Nexus Router OS on a clean Ubuntu x64 server.
-This guide assumes you are installing the project into the standard web root at `/var/www/html/nexus-os`.
+Follow these steps to deploy Nexus Router OS on a clean Ubuntu x64 machine.
+This guide sets up the project in the root `/var/www/html` directory using the default Nginx configuration.

 ---

 ## 🏗️ 1.
 Environment Preparation
-Ensure your system is up to date and has the necessary tools installed.
+Update your Ubuntu system and install the core dependencies.

 ```bash
 sudo apt update && sudo apt upgrade -y